Petah Tikva: History

-David Ben Gurion (then known as David Grün) lived in Petah Tikva for a few months on his arrival in Palestine in 1906.
+David Ben Gurion lived in Petah Tikva for a few months on his arrival in Mutasarrifate of Jerusalem in 1906.
 It had a population of around 1000, half of them farmers.
 He found occasional work in the orange groves.
-But he soon caught malaria and his doctor recommended he return to Europe.
+But, he soon caught malaria and his doctor recommended he return to Europe.
 The following year, after moving to Jaffa, he set up a Jewish workers organisation in Petah Tikva.

-During the Sinai and Palestine Campaign of World War I, Petah Tikva served as a refugee town for residents of Tel Aviv and Jaffa, following their exile by the Ottoman authorities.
+During the Sinai and Palestine campaign of World War I, Petah Tikva served as a refugee town for residents of Tel Aviv and Jaffa, following their exile by the Ottoman authorities.
 The town suffered heavily as it lay between the Ottoman and British fronts during the war.

-British Mandate era (1917–1948)
+British Mandate

 In the early 1920s, industry began to develop in the Petah Tikva region.
 In 1921, Petah Tikva was granted local council status by the British authorities.
-In May 1921 Petah Tikva was the target of an Arab attack, which left four of its Jewish inhabitants dead - an extension of the Jaffa riots of 1921.
-In 1927, Petah Tikva concluded a local peace treaty with the Arabs living nearby (see photo); subsequently, Petah Tikva was untouched by the 1929 Palestine riots.
+In May 1921, Petah Tikva was the target of an Arab attack, which left four of its Jewish inhabitants dead–an extension of the 1921 Jaffa riots.
+In 1927, Petah Tikva concluded a local peace treaty with the Arabs living nearby; subsequently, Petah Tikva was untouched by the 1929 Palestine riots.